2022 UEFA Champions League final: Subsequent meetings

 The two teams would meet again in the next edition of the Champions League, in the round of 16.
 In the first leg at Anfield, Liverpool took a 2–0 lead within 14 minutes through a backheel goal from summer signing Darwin Núñez, before Mohamed Salah capitalised on a slip from Real Madrid goalkeeper Thibaut Courtois.
 However, they could not hold on to it and lost 5–2 thanks to two goals from the previous final's match-winner Vinícius Júnior and Karim Benzema, and one from Éder Militão.
 In the second leg at the Santiago Bernabéu Stadium, Benzema scored the only goal of the match to give Real Madrid a 1–0 win, 6–2 on aggregate.

 The two would then meet at Anfield in the 2024–25 UEFA Champions League league phase.
 This time, Liverpool were under the management of Arne Slot, following Jürgen Klopp's decision to leave the club at the end of the 2023–24 season.
 Meanwhile, Real Madrid were the holders of the competition, having won a record-extending 15th European Cup/Champions League, in a similar case to their meeting in 2023.
 Liverpool won the match 2–0, through goals from Alexis Mac Allister and Cody Gakpo.
-Both sides saw missed penalties; Real Madrid's Kylian Mbappé saw his penalty saved by Caoimhin Kelleher, before Liverpool's Mohamed Salah missed the goal completely and went wide.
-The victory marked Liverpool's first over Real Madrid since 2009, having gone winless against the Spanish side in eight meetings.
+Both sides saw missed penalties; Real Madrid's Kylian Mbappé saw his penalty saved by Caoimhin Kelleher, before Liverpool's Mohamed Salah sent his effort just wide.

+The teams met once again in the 2025–26 UEFA Champions League league phase at Anfield where Liverpool managed a 1-0 win thanks to a headed goal from Alexis Mac Allister from a Dominik Szoboszlai free kick.